aws-user-forever/DevOps-Essentials/README.md

 ls
 ```
 ```
+make sure the pom file has maven-war-plugin version 3.2.3

 git init .
 ```
 To set the `User Identity` ie... `email and user name.` you can use below: